-Within private markets, our Real Estate team has an extensive community and occupier engagement programme.
+Within private markets, our real estate team has an extensive community and occupier engagement programme.
 The investment team works with our property and asset managers on site to engage with the delivery teams, tenants, occupiers and visitors.

-Our private debt teams focus on identifying current and potential meaningful ESG risks before investing, due to the difficulty of divesting and the capped upside.
+Our private debt teams focus on identifying current and potential meaningful ESG risks before investing, due to the difficulty of divesting and, for direct lending, the capped upside.
 Because of a lack of third-party data, the teams use more qualitative information - often gained through dialogue with the borrower - as well as information contained in the due-diligence packs.
-Should an ESG issue arise during the life of the investment, the investment team will seek to engage directly with the borrower.
+Should a material ESG issue arise during the life of the investment, the investment team will seek to engage directly with the borrower.
 The ESG subject matter expertise of EOS informs the investment teams' own engagements with investee companies and assets.